1932 Moweaqua Coal Mine disaster: Victims and after-effects

-Museum and Memory
+Museum and film

-A museum was set up in Moweaqua to honor and remember the men who both lost their lives in the 1932 Coal Mine Disaster as well as any other men who served in the mines.
+A museum was set up in Moweaqua to honor and remember the men who both lost their lives in the 1932 coal-mine disaster as well as any other men who served in the mines.
 It was also created to educate the public about the mining industry that dominated the Moweaquan economy in the late 1800s and early 1900s.
 The museum was dedicated on May 25, 1986.
 It houses a number of artifacts and documents, including tools, newspaper clippings and photographs, and coal specimens from the mine.
 The museum is free for all visitors and is open seven days a week.

 A documentary film funded by the Illinois State Library was made in 2008 and can be borrowed from the public library in Moweaqua.
 The film was written by Ruth Shasteen, edited by Paul A. Brooks, and produced and directed by Andrew R. Moore.